The “A” and the “S” Conflict

 Imagine that inside of each person who is struggling with drug and/or alcohol issues, there is a conflict between a voice that wants to keep drinking/using, and another voice that wants to be free of the drug and lead a better life.
 We abbreviate these voices as the “A” (the addict self) and the “S” (the sober self).

-That is not only an imaginary situation, it is a common experience for people who have got into addictive substances deeper than they expected.
+That is not only an imaginary situation, but it is also a common experience for people who have got into addictive substances deeper than they expected.

 When two or more people get together who have this inner conflict, two outcomes are possible.
 Too often, the “A” in one reaches out and connects with the “A” in the other.
 “Let me buy you a drink!”
 “Sure, and I'll get the next one.”
 They set up a feedback loop that reinforces the “A” in both of them and suppresses the “S.” This is a vicious cycle with harmful consequences ultimately leading to premature death.